 This was written over 20 months ago.
 Which is a lifetime in cloud native years.
 Many things probably does not work as described here.
 Please find more up-to-date tutorials if this topic is still of interest.
 I hope to rebuild this again with the new 2 core 8 Gb ram pis that is available now.

-Over the winter break I got some free time and got to deploy a Kubernetes cluster using raspberry pis.
+Over the winter break I had some free time to deploy a Kubernetes cluster using raspberry pis.
 The documentation around this is quite good but I wanted to make a super beginner guide on this.